5/6/2025

 Chris Moore

-Steve Sperling Got it.
+Got it.
 I appreciate that.
-And maybe I'll just stay with you, he kind of is for my last question.
-Longer term, you know, I'm talking three to five years, I'm just trying to understand your view of PVC conduits in terms of your overall, you know, offering, there's more competition, more imports, just from big picture, how important is it to the, you know, kind of overall business in the longer term?
+And maybe I'll just stay with PVC conduits for my last question.
+Longer term, I'm talking three to five years.
+I'm just trying to understand your view of PVC conduits in terms of your overall offering.
+There's more competition, more imports.
+Just from big picture, how important is it to the, you know, kind of overall business in the longer term?

 speaker

-Chris Bounds I still think it's a key part of our business, Chris, too.
-I think a good thing to call out because I focus on imports, we have mentioned the past that there's, you know, the startup of one company and it does, well, I say does feel like we're pretty sure that others in the industry, maybe even a municipal pipe and things like that have expanded some into conduit.
-But both, you know, it's a good product line for us.
-And it fits into Accor's one order, one delivery, one invoice, which as we've explained over the years, we think is a competitive advantage for us.
-So we're, you know, continuing to invest, we talked a lot about productivity, a lot of that came on the SNI side of the business, but we're driving productivity here to continue to be competitive and make it a good product in our portfolio.
-Steve Sperling Perfect.
+I still think it's a key part of our business, Chris.
+I think a good thing to call out, because I focus on imports, we have mentioned in the past that there's, you know, the startup of one company and it does, well, I say does feel like we're pretty sure that others in the industry, maybe even in municipal pipe and things like that, have expanded some into conduit.
+But both, you know, it's a good product line for us and it totally fits into Accor's one, you know, one order, one delivery, one invoice, which as we've explained over the years, we think is a competitive advantage for us.
+So we're, you know, continuing to invest.
+You know, we talked a lot about productivity.
+A lot of that came on the S&I side of the business, but we're driving productivity here to continue to be competitive and make it a good product in our portfolio.
+Perfect.
 I'll leave it there.
 Thanks.
+Yeah.
+Thanks, Chris.

 speaker